leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/tool_settings/remesh.rst

    Reduces the final face count by simplifying geometry where detail is not needed.
    This introduce triangulation to faces that do not need as much detail.
    Note, an *Adaptivity* value greater than zero disables *Fix Poles*.

 Fix Poles
    Tries to produce less :term:`poles <Pole>` at the cost of some performance to produce a better topological flow.

 Smooth Normals
    Applies the :ref:`Smooth Normals <bpy.ops.object.shade_smooth>` operator to the resulting mesh.

+Preserve
-Preserve Volume
+   Volume
       Tells the algorithm to try to preserve the original volume of the mesh.
       Enabling this could make the operator slower depending on the complexity of the mesh.
-Preserve Paint Mask
+   Paint Mask
       Reprojects the :ref:`paint mask <sculpt-mask-menu>` onto the new mesh.
-Preserve Face Sets
+   Face Sets
       Reprojects :ref:`Face Sets <sculpting-editing-facesets>` onto the new mesh.

 Voxel Remesh
    Performs the remeshing operation to create a new manifold mesh based on the volume of the current mesh.
    Performing this will lose all mesh object data layers associated with the original mesh.